C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 | ANNO (DE) |   |   |   |
 | Zeitungsportal DDR-Presse (DE) |   |   |   |

-Selection
+Selection: Which titles have been digitised?
-- Which titles have been digitised?
+At your local library, identify 4 newspapers titles, two that have been digitised, two that have not (yet) been digitised.
-Identify the titles that are available at your local library and which one where digitised?
+If this is not feasible, compare the titles available on ProQuest, Chronicling America to the list of the Library of Congress, see list of links below, choose 4 titles, two that have been digitised, two that have not (yet) been digitised.
-- If this is not feasible, compare the titles available on ProQuest, Chronicling America to the list of the Library of Congress, see list of links below.
+- Is the information easily available, on the available format of the newspapers?
-- Is the information easily available?
-What is the proportion of digitised vs. non digitised?
+- Can you identify what is the proportion of digitised vs. non digitised?
 - What type of newspapers were digitised first?
 What type has not been digitised (yet)?

 <!-- section -->